ValeriaReveles/ValeriaReveles/README.md

 <h1 align="center">Hi 👋,  I'm Valeria!</h1>
 <h3 align="center">Full stack web developer in San Antonio, TX. </h3>

-- 🔭 I’m currently working on **multiple Codeup projects and individual portfolio.
-Send tips!**
+- 🔭 I’m currently working on **multiple Codeup Web Development curriculum and individual projects such as portfolio page.**

 - 🌱 I’m currently learning **HMTL, CSS, Bootstrap, JavaScript, Vue, Java, Spring, MySQL, OOP, Test-Driven Development, and venturing into React and Python.
 I have dabbled in networking and hold Networking+ certification**

 - 🤝 I’m looking for help with **breaking into the industry and further improving skills.
-Ready to use all the tips and help I can get.**
+Help and mentorship greatly appreciated.**

 - 👨‍💻 All of my projects are available at [https://github.com/ValeriaReveles](https://github.com/ValeriaReveles)